honno/twitter-anew/README.md

 python setup.py install --user
 ```

-Now just run any command you like with `tanew <command>`, but be aware you **need to register a Twitter application** first!
+Now you can't quite run the `tanew` program yet—**you'll need to register a Twitter application first!**

 ## Setup

-So Twitter requires all API requests, such as those used in this application, be handled by a registered application.
-For security reasons I haven't distributed my own application's keys and such, but have no fear for it's a really simple process.
+So Twitter requires all API requests, such as those used in *Twitter Anew*, to be handled by a "registered application".
+For security reasons and such I haven't distributed my own application's keys, but fortunately it's a really simple process.

 Being signed in on twitter, go to [apps.twitter.com](https://apps.twitter.com/) and press the 'Create New App' button.
 Fill out the necessary details in the [form](/doc/scr/create_an_app.png) presented and proceed.
 ![who](/doc/scr/create_new_app.png)